 What if I can’t afford my mortgage payments right now?

-You may be able to get your payments waived for 90 days.
+You may be able to get your payments waived.

-On March 21, the governor signed an executive order requiring state-regulated banks to offer mortgage relief to those experiencing financial hardship because of the pandemic.
+On March 21, the governor signed an executive order requiring state-regulated banks to offer mortgage relief for 90 days (until June 20) to those experiencing financial hardship because of the pandemic.
 If banks don’t comply, they could face fines for “unsafe and unsound business practice,” the order says.

 The relief only applies to residential mortgages, not loans for commercial or multi-family properties, The Real Deal reported.